 Caffeine showed an improvement in high-intensity exercise tolerance and less fatigue but no change in power.
 It is therefore used as an ergogenic aid in athletes to increase the physical performance.

-Adding 100 mg or more caffeine to a standard dose of commonly used analgesics provides a small, but important, increase in pain relief in postoperative procedures.
+Adding 100 mg or more caffeine to a standard dose of commonly used analgesics provides a small, but important, an increase in pain relief in postoperative procedures.
 Adding 100 mg of caffeine to 400 mg of ibuprofen showed more efficacy that ibuprofen alone after dental extraction.
 A study also showed that introducing caffeine after general anesthesia enhanced the recovery from the anesthesia but further studies are needed.

 Caffeine has a significant role in treating and preventing further damage in premature babies who are younger than 32 weeks and have very low birth weight (500 to 1250 g).
 It is used as therapy for apnea of prematurity, decreases the risk of developing bronchopulmonary dysplasia, and decreases the brain damage in hypoxic brain injury.
 Furthermore, it has a role in decreasing the rate of patent ductus arteriosus requiring treatment and decreasing the likelihood of discharging home with oxygen.
 It can be used to shorten the time of mechanical ventilation in premature babies who developed acute respiratory distress syndrome, and this may reduce the risk of lung injury.
 Other clinical studies showed decreases in bilirubin neurotoxicity after introducing caffeine to rats.